One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Results on OpenML Datasets:

-\paragraph{Imputation Accuracy.} To ensure a fair comparison across datasets with different scales and inherent difficulties, we report a normalized accuracy score.
-In particular, for each dataset and missingness pattern, we first calculate the standard Root Mean Squared Error (RMSE) for every imputation method as ${\big(\frac{1}{|\Omega|}\sum_{(i,j)\in \Omega} \big(X^{\text{true}}_{ij} - X^{\text{imputed}}_{ij}\big)^2\big)^{1/2}}$, where $\Omega$ denotes the set of missing entries.
-We then perform a min-max normalization on these RMSE scores across all methods for that specific task:

-This normalization maps the best-performing method to 0 and the worst to 1.
-Finally, we define our \textit{Imputation Accuracy} as $1 - \text{Normalized RMSE}$, where higher values indicate better performance.

-The final scores we report represent imputation accuracy averaged across all $42$ datasets and $13$ missingness patterns.
+We report results across all $42$ datasets and $13$ missingness patterns.
 Dataset sizes range from $50 \times 5$ to $170 \times 55$.
 We evaluate only on datasets with numerical values without pre-existing missingness before applying synthetic patterns.
-Specific datasets are listed in \cref{tab:openml_datasets} (\cref{app:add-tbl}).
+Specific datasets are listed in \cref{tab:openml_datasets} in \cref{app:add-tbl}.

+\paragraph{Imputation Accuracy.} To ensure a fair comparison across datasets with different scales and inherent difficulties, we report an accuracy score normalized across datasets.
+For each dataset and missingness pattern, we first calculate the root mean squared error (RMSE) (standardized per column by mean and standard deviation) for every imputation method as ${\big(\frac{1}{|\Omega|}\sum_{(i,j)\in \Omega} \big(X^{\text{true}}_{ij} - X^{\text{imputed}}_{ij}\big)^2\big)^{1/2}}$, where $\Omega$ denotes the set of missing entries.
+We then perform a min-max normalization on these RMSE scores across all methods within each dataset:

+Finally, following the normalized negative RMSE metric used in \cite{hollmann2025accurate}, we define \emph{Imputation Accuracy} as $1 - \text{Normalized RMSE}$, so that higher values indicate better performance, analogous to accuracy metrics where larger values correspond to improved predictions.

-\cref{tab:normalized_negative_rmse_by_pattern} presents results for each missingness pattern as well as overall performance. \methodPlus achieves the best overall performance and for nearly all individual patterns.
-For completeness, we list the performance of methods not shown in the table in \cref{app:add-tbl} with non-normalized RMSE examples in \cref{tab:rmse_mcar_by_dataset}. \methodPlus performs best under high missingness conditions (\cref{fig:mcar-prob}, \cref{app:add-test}), which is expected since it leverages generative pre-training rather than relying solely on available dataset information like discriminative methods.
+\cref{tab:normalized_negative_rmse_by_pattern} presents results for each missingness pattern as well as overall performance. \method achieves the best overall performance for nearly all individual patterns.
+For completeness, we list the performance of methods not shown in the table in \cref{tab:normalized_negative_rmse_by_pattern_2} and non-normalized RMSE values in \cref{tab:rmse_mcar_by_dataset}. \method performs best under high missingness conditions (\cref{fig:mcar-prob}, \cref{app:add-test}), which is expected since it leverages generative pre-training rather than relying solely on available dataset information like discriminative methods.
+In the Appendix, we report 1-Wasserstein distances in \cref{tab:wasserstein}, report column-wise $R^2$ in \cref{tab:r_squared}, and test imputing categorical variables via one-hot encoding in \cref{tab:categorical}.